sunnatTuychiyev/Mazzaly_backend/README.md

 names, categories, ingredients and instructions to Uzbek and Russian automatically.

+If you see an "Edamam API request unauthorized" error, double‑check that the `EDAMAM_APP_ID` and `EDAMAM_APP_KEY` values are valid and linked to an active Edamam account.

 ### Recipe Translations

 Imported recipes are stored in English and automatically translated to Uzbek and